 The following writeup is intended to be reasonably detailed and explains several concepts through pseudocode.
 However there is a caveat; the pseudocode is intended to be illustrative, not exemplary.
 It conveys the concepts, but you cannot simply convert it directly to python code.
 For instance, most of the provided pseudocode is in the form of functions, whereas your python code would use classes (in fact, we've written the pseudocode as functions with the express reason that you cannot simply translate it to your code.
 Function-based DL code will be terribly inefficient.
 You must use classes).
+Please write reusable code wherever possible, and avoid redundant calculations to make your code more efficient.

-Nonetheless, we hope that when you read the entire writeup, you will get a reasonable understanding of how to implement (at least the baseline architecture of) the homework.
+Nonetheless, we hope that when you read the entire write-up, you will get a reasonable understanding of how to implement (at least the baseline architecture of) the homework.